brittonlaroche/realm-tensorflow/README.md

 Click the following link https://cloud.mongodb.com to sign up.
 Additional instructions on creating an Atlas cluster are available here: [Atlas getting started Guide](https://docs.atlas.mongodb.com/getting-started/)

+The easiest way to get started is to authenticate with google if you have a gmail account.
+If not you can fill in the form and prvide the email adress of your choosing.

 ![Atlas1](./img/newAtlas1.png)

+When you create your account you will be asked to create a an organization and a project.
+You can come up with any number of creative names for your organization.
+The default project name is __"Project0"__, but I prefer to name it something more meaningful like __"Machine Learning"__.
+This is not necessary, but it is good form to clearly identify what your project is.
+For this lab we will be primarily working with javascript so lets select that option as our prefered language.

 ![Atlas2](./img/newAtlas2.png)

+Now we get a dialog to select the type of cluster we want.
+Lets go with __"Shared Clusters"__ on the left because it has a free tier, which is all we need to get started with our first machine learning application.

 ![Atlas3](./img/newAtlas3.png)

-When you create your account you will be asked to create a project.
-If you have gone with the default __"Project0"__ then create a new project and name it __"Machine Learning"__.
-This is not necessary, but it is good form to clearly identify what your project is.

 __BE SURE TO CREATE ATLAS VERSION 4.4__
 ![Atlas](./img/Atlas5.png)